Name

 composefs.enabled

-This can be yes, no, maybe, or signed.
-The default is no. If set to yes or signed, then composefs is always used, and the boot fails if it is not available.
-Additionally if set to signed, boot will fail if the image cannot be validated by a public key.
+This can be yes, no, maybe, signed, or verity.
+The default is no. If set to yes, signed, or verity, then composefs is always used, and the boot fails if it is not available.
+If set to signed or verity, before the content of a file is read, the integrity of its backing OSTree object is validated by the digest stored in the image.
+Additionally, if set to signed, boot will fail if the image cannot be validated by a public key.
 Setting this to maybe is currently equivalent to no.

 composefs.keypath